Q-Interline technology. Statistics illustration

 Error budget

-We can now build an error budget and judge the findings based on this.
+We can now build an error budget and assess the findings based on this.
 In this way it becomes a calculation and not a feeling whether a given analyser is in statistical control.

 The three major contributions to the NIR agreement is shown below